adavid9/watchers/README.md

 - Administrator is able to add movie, tv show with seasons and episodes.
 - User is only available to see the existing movies/tv shows and add them to his list.

-# Not finished - There left a lot things to do!

- - Not finished registration/login system
- - No ranking functionality
- - No pages for actions

 # How to run?
 > If you are using docker, you can just simply go to the root directory of the project
 > and run the following command `docker-compose up` there is prepared a docker-compose file